mutur4/ctf-writeups/README.md

 #### CTF Writeups

-- These includes some of the previous solve CTF challenges and these brief writeups and descriptions.
+- These include some different writeups/solve scripts for different CTFs majorly in ReverseEngineering and BinaryExploitation.